 Most Mexicans celebrate New Year's Eve by having a late-night dinner with their families.
 Those who want to party will generally go out afterward.
-The largest public celebration is in Mexico City where there is a huge street festival on the last night of the year, with festivities centering around the city's huge main square, the Zócalo, as well as the monument known as the Angel de la Independencia.
+The largest public celebration is in Mexico City, where there is a huge street festival on the last night of the year.
+The festivities center around the city's huge main square, the Zócalo, as well as the monument known as the Angel de la Independencia.

 Some other customs practiced in Mexico on New Year's Eve are thought to bring good fortune and particular experiences that one would like to have in the coming year.
 Here are a few of the most popular:

 - Want to have good luck in love in the coming year?
 Wear red underwear on New Year's Eve.
 For good luck with money, wear yellow.